mpeeples2008/ArchNetSci/_book/05-visualization.md

 <img src="05-visualization_files/figure-html/edge_label-1.png" width="672" />

-### Be Kind to the Color Blind
+### Be Kind to the Color Blind{#Colorbind}

 When selecting your color schemes, it is important to consider the impact of a particular color scheme on color blind readers.
 There is an excellent set of R scripts on GitHub in a package called [colorblindr](https://github.com/clauswilke/colorblindr) by Claus Wilke which can help you do just that.
 I have slightly modified the code from the `colorblindr` package and created a script called [colorblindr.R](data/colorblindr.R) which you can download and use to test out your network.
 Simply run the code in the script and then use the `cvd_grid2()` function on a `ggplot` or `ggraph` object to see simulated colors.

 The chunk of code below loads the `colorblindr.R` script and then plots a figure using `RColorBrewer` color `Set2` in its original unmodified format and then as it might look to readers with some of the most common forms of color vision issues.
+Download the [colorblindr.R script](scripts/colorblindr.R) to follow along.

 ```r